Dr Tracey Bjorkman

 1977 - The Foundation established a research centre at the Princess Alexandra Hospital.

-1978 - the Lions Medical Research Foundation provided $1.2 million towards building and outfitting the Research Centre at the Princess Alexandra Hospital, Brisbane Qld.
+1978 – The Lions Medical Research Foundation provided $1.2 million towards building and outfitting the Research Centre at the Princess Alexandra Hospital, Brisbane Queensland.

-1985 - A bright new molecular biologist, Dr Ian Frazer, was funded by the Foundation to research drugs used in the treatment of AIDS.
-Dr Frazer was going to return to Scotland but with this funding was able to move from Melbourne to Brisbane to research.
+1985 – A bright new molecular biologist, Dr Ian Frazer, was funded by the Foundation to research 4h drugs used in the treatment of AIDS.
+Dr Frazer was about to return to Scotland, but with this funding was able to move from Melbourne to Brisbane to continue his research.
 Dr Frazer also had ideas on how immunology might provide a vaccine to prevent cervical cancer.
-Prof. Frazer is now the CEO of the Translational Research Institute which is due to open 2013.
+The now Professor Ian Frazer went on to a world first in the invention of the Cervical Cancer vaccine Gardasil and became the CEO of the Translational Research Institute which opened in 2013.

 1986 - The completion and opening of the Lions Kidney & Medical Research Building at the Princess Alexandra Hospital.

-1986 - Lions Professor of Ophthamology, Prof. Lawrie Hirst received $250,000 to outfit his area of research which lead to the Queensland Eye Bank storing corneas prior to transplantation.
+1986 – Lions Professor of Ophthalmology, Prof. Lawrie Hirst received $250,000 to outfit his area of research which led to the Queensland Eye Bank storing corneas prior to transplantation.

 1986 - Dr Don Cameron, Diabetes research

-1989 - Dr Harvey Whiteford, Biological Psychiatry; the funding lead Dr. Whiteford to establish the Qld Centre for Mental Health Research.
-Now Professor Whiteford, he has an international reputation in mental health policy and held the first mental health position with the World Bank.
-Prof. Whiteford is now the Kratzmann Prof. of Psychiatry & Population Health at The University of Qld and Director of Policy & Evaluation at the Qld Centre for Mental Health Research of which he was instrumental in forming.
+1989 – Dr Harvey Whiteford, Biological Psychiatry; the funding led Dr. Whiteford to establishing the Queensland Centre for Mental Health Research.
+Professor Whiteford has an international reputation in mental health policy and held the first mental health position with the World Bank.
+Prof. Whiteford is now the Kratzmann Prof. of Psychiatry & Population Health at The University of Queensland and Director of Policy & Evaluation at the Queensland Centre for Mental Health Research of which he was instrumental in forming.

-1991 - Dr George Mellick, trained in chemistry and biochemistry, awarded Lions Postgraduate Scholarship towards completion of his PhD in medicine.
-Worked in Centre for Genomics & Bioinformatics in Sweden, returned to Australia lecturing in School of Medicine UQ.
-Current research neurodegenerative diseases such as Parkinson's disease within Griffith University.
+1991 – Dr George Mellick, trained in chemistry and biochemistry, was awarded a Lions Postgraduate Scholarship towards the completion of his PhD in medicine.
+Dr Mellick worked in the Centre for Genomics & Bioinformatics in Sweden, returned to Australia lecturing in School of Medicine UQ.
+He researches neuro-degenerative diseases such as Parkinson’s Disease within Griffith University.

 1992 - Prof. Paul Colditz was appointed Lions Research Fellow at the Perinatal Research Centre at the Royal Brisbane & Women's Hospital.
 Prof. Colditz is now the Director of the Perinatal Research Centre.